 Qualitative Phase Analysis

-Commercial search/match software distributed by Materials Data, Inc. (MDI) is used for searching the full Joint Committee for Powder Diffraction Standards (JCPDS) data file system including organic, inorganic, mineral and alloy systems.
-The characteristic lattice spacings and intensities are used to search the 60,000 JCPDS cards for known phases using the elemental chemistry obtained by semi-quantitative x-ray fluorescence to bound the search to plausible elemental constituents.
+Commercial search/match software is used for searching the full Joint Committee for Powder Diffraction Standards (JCPDS) data file system, including organic, inorganic, mineral, and alloy systems.
+The characteristic lattice spacings and intensities are used to search through nearly a half-million JCPDS data sets for known phases.

 Large and small samples of polycrystalline materials down to fractions of grams can be analyzed using the diffractometer systems.

 Qualitative Phase Analysis Features: